-Graphic Information Design: Information Design by Alex Dunedin
+Graphic Information Design: Information Design

 Information design is the practice of preparing information so people can use it with efficiency and effectiveness.
 Information design is a part of graphic design.
 The term has come to be used specifically for the graphic design of displaying information effectively, rather than just aesthetically.
 The term ‘information design’ emerged as a multidisciplinary area of study in the 1970s.
 Document design is another summative description of the field.
 Information design involving creating structure for sets of information in specialized fields.